boydavidtaga/neiro.io/_posts/2018-01-21-postgres-full-text-search-using-ecto.md

 ###
 ```

 Voila!
 Now that's the speed we wanted.
-Our users will be so satisfied with this search!
+Our users will be so happy with this search!

 ## Conclusion

 What's next?
-You can try to use the functionality of `pg_trgm` module, search for similar words or make the search not just prefix-only.
-See the docs for [PostgreSQL full-text search](https://www.postgresql.org/docs/10/static/textsearch.html) and for [trigram](https://www.postgresql.org/docs/10/static/pgtrgm.html) .
+You can try using the functionality of pg_trgm module, search for similar words or making the search not just prefix-only.
+See the docs for [PostgreSQL full-text search](https://www.postgresql.org/docs/10/static/textsearch.html) and [trigram](https://www.postgresql.org/docs/10/static/pgtrgm.html) .

 Happy hacking!